ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteSpecification.md

 The SUT control adapter manages all the control functions of the test suites that are not associated with the protocol.
-For example, the setup and tear down are managed through the SUT control adapter.
+For example, the setup and teardown are managed through the SUT control adapter.
 The SUT control adapter is designed to work with Microsoft implementation of the SUT.
 However, it is configurable to allow the test suites to run against non-Microsoft implementation of the SUT.